 I wandered onto Zooguu’s etsy shop one day as I was browsing for cute stuffed animals… and I’ve been an admirer ever since!
 Jen and Brian of Zooguu make adorable, bubbly, cuddly plushies in a range of sizes and colors- they’re just begging to be hugged!

 The etsy shop is adorable, but the real treat is when you hop on over to Zooguu’s webpage, where each product page has an interactive color chart.
 That’s right: an illustration that changes color as you select your faves… so you can see how your custom animal will turn out!
 Love it!

-And, if you sign up for their RSS feed (like I do), you’ll be delighted not only by plushies, but adorable calendars and games to match the plushies (Brian’s an illustrator!)
+You’ll be delighted not only by plushies, but adorable calendars and games to match the plushies (Brian’s an illustrator!)

 How cute is that?
 So, you can imagine the ‘squee-ing’ that went on when Jen (sewer and designer of Zooguu) agreed to join Plush Week!
 Yay!
 Now, you get to meet her, too:

 How long have you been making plushies?
 How did you get started?

 I was a graphic designer for over 10 years, working primarily for the audience of kids and families.
 This meant designing a lot of logos, character style guides, web sites and most importantly, package design.
 I think it is that experience of taking a drawing and making it into a 3D box that helped inform my pattern making skills.
 I made the first plush as a gift for my illustrator husband (then boyfriend) in 2003, based on one of his sketches of a little, fat bird.
 From there, I started designing other animals and monsters and giving them as gifts to friends & family.

 What inspired you to turn it into a business?